A Mathematical Programming Approach to Optimal Classification Forests: Introduction

 In recent years, mathematical optimization has brought great advances in Machine Learning.
 As well as in tree-shaped classification rules, in methods such as Support Vector Machines (SVM), mathematical optimization plays a crucial role as the classifiers are derived directly from the solution of an optimization problem \citep{svm,Multiclass,lpSVM}.
-Furthermore, by means of properly modifying the objective function and constraints of a given optimization problem, one can adapt the methods to scenarios such as variable selection \citep{gunlunk,baldomero2020tightening,baldomero2021robust}, problems with special accuracy requirements \citep{benitez2019cost,gan2021robust}, or problems with unbalanced and noisy instances \citep{eitrich2006efficient,OCTSVM,blanquero2021optimal}.
+Furthermore, by means of properly modifying the objective function and constraints of a given optimization problem, one can adapt the methods to scenarios such as variable selection \citep{gunlunk,baldomero2020tightening,baldomero2021robust,Amorosi2024}, problems with special accuracy requirements \citep{benitez2019cost,gan2021robust}, or problems with unbalanced and noisy instances \citep{eitrich2006efficient,OCTSVM,blanquero2021optimal}.
 For this reason, numerous studies combining machine learning and mathematical optimization continue to be carried out and are a field of great interest because of their successes in practical applications.\\

-Nevertheless, as far as we know, there is not much work in the literature on the use of mathematical optimization to derive tree ensembles.
-In \cite{o_treeensembles}, the authors consider a given tree ensemble that predicts a target continuous variable using controllable independent variables (given a certain application), and they study how to set these independent variables in order to maximize the predicted value by means of a MILP.
+Nevertheless, as far as we know, there is not much work in the literature on the use of mathematical optimization to derive tree ensembles. \cite{o_treeensembles} considers a given tree ensemble that predicts a target continuous variable using controllable independent variables (given a certain application), and it studies how to set these independent variables in order to maximize the predicted value by means of a MILP.
 Apart from this, we could not find in the literature anything regarding optimal tree ensembles for classification problems.